LSPE-CNU/ECO-ANA_Techno-Economic-Analysis-Tool-for-Chemical-Processes/README.md

         <br />

  - Basic Usage  <br />
-     Example: estimating the cost of a centrifugal compressor using the Smith model
+     Example: Estimating the cost of a centrifugal compressor using the Smith model.
      ```
      from ecoana import eqpcomo